Admissions criteria for Classics and Joint Schools

 • poor results at A Level and/or equivalent examinations (if an application is made after A-Level or equivalent examinations),

-• an absence of any indication of interest in the subject in the candidate's application,
+• insufficient indication of interest in the academic study of the subject in the candidate's application,

-• failure to submit the required written work, or to sit the required written tests.
+• failure to submit the required written work.

 It should also be noted that the standard offer made to candidates is AAA at A Level: if a candidate is predicted, or has been awarded, grades lower than AAA, that will under normal circumstances constitute grounds for not inviting a candidate to interview in itself.
-Post-qualification candidates who have not achieved AAA (or equivalent in the IB or other qualifications) within two years will not normally be invited to interview unless there are strong mitigating circumstances.
+Candidates who have not achieved, or are not predicted to achieve, AAA (or equivalent in the IB or other qualifications) within two years will not normally unless there are strong mitigating circumstances.
 The college of preference (or allocated college in the case of open applicants) will consult other colleges and will only take the decision not to interview an applicant if all colleges agree.

-In some cases a college other than the college of preference (or allocated college) may decide to invite the candidate to interview.
+In some cases a college other than the college of preference (or allocated college) may invite the candidate to interview.

 Assessors shall take note of the declared circumstances under which the written work was done, and assess it accordingly.
 A very different standard of content and presentation should be expected from a piece of highly prepared course work than from a piece written for homework with a short dead-line, or written under exam conditions.
 Taking these differences into account, assessors will be looking for signs of good basic knowledge, powers of analysis, powers of expression, ability to construct a coherent train of thought, and to shape an argument.
 The quality of English expression and of presentation may also be part of the assessment, according to the circumstances under which the work was done.

-The interview is aimed primarily at assessing the candidate's potential for independent thinking, ability to follow an argument, skill in communication, and adaptability for tutorial teaching.
-It is not a test of knowledge in isolation from context; nor is it a test of verbal facility or social charm.
+Interviews are aimed primarily at assessing a candidate’s analytical and reasoning ability, skill in communication, and aptitude for the methods used to teach Classics at Oxford, especially tutorials.
+They are not a test of knowledge in isolation from context, nor a test of verbal facility or social charm.

-Interviewers will be looking for evidence of ability to respond in a thoughtful way to unpredictable questions and ideas.
-They will also be looking for evidence that the candidate's interest goes beyond a mere formal submission to their academic training, and that they are able to deploy their knowledge in ways that show initiative.
+Interviewers will be looking for evidence of intellectual curiosity and the ability to respond in a thoughtful way to unpredictable questions and ideas.
+They will also be looking for enthusiasm and motivation to study the subject, with evidence that the candidate’s interest goes beyond a mere formal submission to their academic training, and that they are able to deploy their knowledge in ways that show initiative.

-To conclude, those responsible for Classics admissions will be looking at all the available information - from past and predicted examination results, school reports, personal reports, written tests and interviews - with a view to assessing the individual candidate's potential to benefit from the academic courses provided by Oxford in Classics, and to assessing the candidate's potential to be a good tutorial student, and to attain good results in examinations.
+To conclude, those responsible for Classics admissions will be looking at all the available information - from past and predicted examination results, UCAS reference, personal statement, written work and interviews - with a view to assessing the individual candidate's potential to benefit from the academic courses provided by Oxford in Classics, to be a good tutorial student, and to attain good results in examinations.
 The weight given to the different criteria will vary according to the individual background and circumstances of each candidate.